Graveyard Shift (SpongeBob SquarePants): Reception

 "Graveyard Shift" received critical acclaim upon release and is often cited as one of the show's best episodes.
-Jordan Moreau, Katcy Stephan and David Viramontes of Variety ranked the episode the fifth-best SpongeBob episode, particularly calling the Nosferatu scene "perfectly represents the nonsensical comedy that keeps SpongeBob fans hungry for more."
+Jordan Moreau, Katcy Stephan and David Viramontes of Variety ranked the episode the fifth-best SpongeBob episode, particularly calling the Nosferatu scene perfectly representative of "the nonsensical comedy that keeps SpongeBob fans hungry for more."
 Emily Esteem of WeGotThisCovered.com ranked the episode No. 2 on her "Top 10 Episodes of SpongeBob SquarePants" list, saying, "It is another scary episode of SpongeBob, and it's my favorite one."
 She added, "I love 'Graveyard Shift' for a myriad of reasons, but mostly because it puts the two SpongeBob SquarePants characters with the best chemistry together: Squidward and SpongeBob.
 The episode is kind of like a puzzle, and SpongeBob's relentless cheer in the midst of likely doom is inspiring."
+Mike Bedard of /Film ranked it No. 6 on his list of the 15 best SpongeBob SquarePants episodes.
+He said, “It’s a masterclass in blending horror and comedy.
+Squidward’s storyline is pretty creepy, but SpongeBob’s ridiculous reactions don’t detract from the drama one bit.”

 In his review for DVD Talk, Jason Bovberg praised the episode for its "spooky wonderfulness", stating that the episode scared his daughter.
 Paul Mavis of DVD Talk said, "A fun, 'scary' (for little kids) SpongeBob that adults will appreciate, 'Graveyard Shift' uses the old standby of the headless/handless/legless (take your pick) killer-seeking-revenge stories we all told as kids, and cleverly grafts it onto a 'SpongeBob at work' storyline."
 Mavis added, "I always enjoy it when Rodger Bumpass, the voice actor for Squidward, gets quiet and manipulative when he's shining SpongeBob on, and here's one of the best examples of that."
 He praised Count Orlok's cameo, "especially when they animate the vampire's face into a goofy, giddy smile."
 Mike Jackson of DVD Verdict said the episode is one of his "personal faves."
 He also said "The episode has everything that makes the show great: funny dialogue (the whole story of the Hash-Slinging Slasher is hilarious), clever sight gags (especially SpongeBob's regenerating limbs), and that aforementioned outta-nowhere ending that made me bust a gut."